 Including a president of the United States.

-Look, here the bottom line is this.
+Look, here, the bottom line is this.

 When you're dealing with Hollywood celebrities, you're always going to have protests about whatever's going on in the country.

-And yes, many Americans, myself included, feel that what he did uh when he made those motions were directed at that reporter.
+And yes, many Americans, myself included, feel that what he did when he made those motions were directed at that reporter.

 Maybe they were, maybe they weren't.

-And I think that uh I think that the president elect now understands that he's got to be very careful in what he says, and I think that's one of the episodes that taught him that.
+And I think that the president-elect now understands that he's got to be very careful in what he says.

 What's your reaction, Ami Horowitz?

-They're so dupe.
+They're so stupid.

 Listen, if I was an actor, you would never know what my politics are.